-On the basis of our risk assessment together with our assessment of the Company's overall control environment, our judgment was that overall performance materiality for the Company should be 65% of materiality, namely \$339,000 (2019: \$442,000).
+impending sale, we note appropriate benchmark. ed this to be the most Performance materiality 289,000 339,000 Basis for determining performance On the basis of our risk assessment together with our materiality assessment of the Bank's overall control environment, our judgment was that overall performance materiality for the Bank should be 65% o of materiality.

-Reporting Threshold
+Reporting threshold

-An amount below which identified misstatements are considered as being clearly trivial.
-We agreed with the Audit Committee that we would report all individual audit differences in excess of \$10,000 (2019: \$14,000) to the Audit Committee and any other differences that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to them all individual audit differences in excess of \$9,000 (2020: \$10,000).
+We also agreed to report differences below this threshold that, in our view, warranted reporting on qualitative grounds.